 But they aren’t likely to be consuming my second natural cold remedy with as much vigor (at least, not raw).
 Garlic’s signature “kick” has been proven to kick a cold.

-Researchers at Britain’s East Sussex Garlic Centre ran a double-blind, placebo-controlled trial in which 146 participants took either a daily garlic capsule or a placebo
+Researchers at Britain’s East Sussex Garlic Centre ran a double-blind, placebo-controlled trial in which 146 participants took either a daily garlic capsule or a placebo for twelve weeks.

 Not only did the garlic group get 63 percent fewer colds than the control group; their symptoms lasted just 1.5 days versus 5 days for the placebo takers.
 These results are similar to those of the New Zealand kiwi/banana study.